jimbaker/socket-reboot/README.md

   function`).

-The current implementation in Jython 2.5 (and current Jython trunk) does have a socket and select implementation that works around the first problem, but at the cost of significant complexity in additional corner cases and known warts.
-In particular, this means no true zero blocking when switching, issues with select, not to mention lack of SSL.
-[FIXME refer to wiki docs, blog post]
+The current implementation in Jython 2.5 (and current Jython trunk) does have a [socket][2.5 socket] and [select][2.5 select] implementation that works around the first problem, but at the cost of significant complexity in additional corner cases and known warts.

 So unification will be a big win.